01 of 03

 White Water Rafting in Goa: Ideal for Beginners

 White water rafting trips take place down the Mhadei River in Goa, in conjunction with Goa...
 Tourism, from July to September.
 The river borders the Mhadei Wildlife Sanctuary in the Western Ghat mountains.
-Operations entered their fifth season in 2016, and there have been around 2,000 participants so far.
+Operations entered their seventh season in 2018, and there have been more than 2,000 participants so far.

 The Mhadei River has class 2-3 rapids, so it's suitable even for people who can't swim.
 Children aged over 12 years can go as well.
-The trip starts out from Valpoi, in Goa's Sattari district, around an hour and a half inland (east) from capital city Panjim.
-There are two departures per day: at 10.30 a.m. and 2.30 p.m., although there needs to be a minimum of six people.
+The trip starts out from the Earthen Pot Restaurant in Valpoi, in Goa's Sattari district, around an hour and a half inland (east) from capital city Panjim.
+There are two departures per day: at 9.30 a.m. and 2.30 p.m., although there needs to be a minimum of six people.

 Find out more information about this trip and make a booking on the Goa Rafting website.